Arden-Feldt/KlotsaLab/README.md

 The repository of work I've done as an undergraduate researcher with Klotsa Group.

 ## Image Visualizer in Particle Simulations
 This is currently the meat of the code in this project.
 When you run the main, this project paints a image of your choice (like a UNC logo) into a particle simulation (.gsd file).
-The design comes together at the end, so you get to watch the particles move around until the image forms from the simulation.
+The design comes together at the end (or a frame of your choice), so you get to watch the particles move around until the image forms from the simulation.
 You can see what this looks like by downloading lowresFinalVisual.mp4.
+I've made a lot of changes to make sure its a generalized and friendly as possible, but if you stray to far from what I was originally doing you may have to patch up some edge cases.
+I've cleaned up every one I found while I worked at the lab.

 ## Prerequisites
 You need the following to have this work properly